gazebosim/gz-transport/docs/services/services.rst

       return -1;
     }

+    // Zzzzzz.
+    ignition::transport::waitForShutdown();

 We declare a *Node* that will offer all the transport functionality.
 In our case, we are interested in offering a service, so the first step is to announce our service name.
 Once a service name is advertised, we can accept service requests.

+If you don't have any other tasks to do besides waiting for service requests, you can use the call `waitForShutdown()` that will block your current thread until you hit *CTRL-C*.
+Note that this function captures the *SIGINT* and *SIGTERM* signals.

 Synchronous requester
 =====================